-Helping people recover from life controlling issues
+Helping people recover from substance misuse

-Helping people recover from life controlling issues
+Helping people recover from substance misuse

 The programme comprises of 6 months in the primary care facility, followed by a minimum of 6 months in one our aftercare houses which are local.
 The programme runs primarily on a 12 step programme model, where our residents will look at their addiction and the behaviours that come with it.
 All of the residents will be assigned a key worker who will work one to one with them to work through the 12 steps and support them to access other support required.
 All our staff work with person centred values.
 The primary phases consists of a timetabled programme, including sessions focused on addiction and sessions looking at recovery, life skills, finance and health and extra support where needed, and to help improve emotional, mental, spiritual and physical wellbeing for our residents.
 We also facilitate daily recovery focused groups and in the evening we visit NA/AA/CA meetings.

 We also try and ensure that residents can have some fun whilst they are with us!
 We have regular days out in our minibus, and do regular group activities each week when possible.